Framework for Predictive Systems

 The next step of the framework is evaluating the accuracy of the prediction.
 The question here appears simple: was the prediction correct or not?
 Often, however, there can be a deeper level of complexity since often there can be confusion when the prediction was accurate, but the process (e.g. the prediction system itself) was not based on accurate facts.
 For example, when studying the cholera outbreaks in the 19th century the miasma theory appeared to be accurate and even had convincing data that showed a correlation between elevation and cholera.
 Unfortunately, they did not know they were confusing correlation with causation: individuals at lower elevations were getting cholera not because of miasma, but because water at lower elevations was generally more contaminated with fecal matter from the Thames.

 The dividing line between Part 1, Oracles, Omens, and Prophecies and Part 2, The Rise of Theory prediction systems seems to be whether or not they evaluated accuracy.
 Once prediction systems become more “scientific” we see an increased emphasis on empirically measuring whether or not the prediction was accurate.
 Again, using John Snow as an example, we can see where Snow’s predictions about cholera being spread by water were later supported by evidence found during the Broad Street cholera outbreak and also by Snow’s larger study of London’s water companies.
-Today, in many fields, this process of evaluating accuracy has been standardized and is a central component of the prediction systems in the not-yet-released Part 3, Modern Simulations.
+Today, in many fields, this process of evaluating accuracy has been standardized and is a central component of the prediction systems in Part 3, Modern Simulations.

 (There are some rare exceptions in Part 1 prediction systems that seem to incorporate evaluating accuracy: for example, inscriptions on Chinese oracle bones sometimes include if the prediction was accurate or not.
 What we don’t know if this then flowed into the final step, Make Changes.)